The Best Thing To Do in Xi’an, China

 - The current Giant Wild Goose Pagoda stands at 64 meters tall

-This Buddhist monument is also known as the “Big Wild Goose Pagoda”.
-There are many activities in the surrounding area.
+Of the many things to do at the Giant Wild Goose Pagoda the water fountain show is surely the best!
 As a result, it is like a big park in which one can enjoy the atmosphere.
-However, the main feature is definitely the Big Wild Goose Pagoda Fountain Show!
+However, the main feature is definitely the Giant Wild Goose Pagoda Fountain Show!
 The fountains are set to music and they are spread out over a giant rectangular square.

 The fountains are crossed laterally by walkways that allow the audience to cross the square between shows.
 However, for the more intrepid visitor this presents opportunity!